 The basic foundation for all other growth is being physically, nutritionally and emotionally safe.

 Much has been written about the trauma that both children and adults face in war zones or other unsafe areas of the world.
-Schools also have a role in this, but it is simply not possible for a school to make a child feel safe if they don?t feel safe at home.
-Parents are responsible for creating a safe place ? if this does not happen, then children may become fearful, withdrawn and somewhat nonresponsive to positive influences.
+Schools also have a role in this, but it is difficult for a school to make a child feel safe if they don’t feel safe at home.
+Parents are responsible for creating a safe place.
+If this does not happen children may become fearful, withdrawn and somewhat nonresponsive to positive influences.

-Malnutrition is not just too little food, but can also be eating the wrong kinds of food, which causes physical problems of all types.
-You?ve undoubtedly heard the phrase ??we are what we eat?? as quoted by many experts.
+Malnutrition is not just too little food, but can also result from eating the wrong kinds of foo’.
+It can cause physical problems of all types.
+You’ve undoubtedly heard the phrase ‘we are what we eat’, as quoted by many experts.
 David Kessler in his book The End of Overeating discusses the problems created in the brain when junk food essentially takes the place of high-quality food.